-Maya Farah is an assistant professor of marketing at the Adnan Kassar School of Business, LAU and the associate chair of the Department of Hospitality Management and Marketing.She holds a PhD in Marketing from the University of Manchester.
-In addition, she has an MBA and a BSc in Banking and Finance from LAU.
-Her research is centered upon understanding consumer choices, consumer boycotting behavior and Islamic marketing.
+Maya Farah is an Associate Professor of Marketing and chair of the Hospitality Management and Marketing Department.She holds a Ph.D. in Marketing from the University of Manchester, and an MBA along with a BSc in Banking and Finance from the Lebanese American University.

 - Consumer Behavior